Skip to content

 select rtk rover dialog

-Place the device in portrait mode and the display to the front.
+Place the device in portrait mode with the display facing away from you.
 Note the orientation of the X, Y, and Z axes and how they relate to the point of origin on the antenna to measure from.
 The point of origin resides in the middle of the screw mount at the base of the antenna.
 For devices with multiple camera lenses, it will also be necessary to determine which lens to measure from.

 Tip: If the correct camera lens is unknown, start PIX4Dcatch and place an object in front of each lens.
 The blocked lens is the one to measure from.